DMPRO-Gruppe-B/Effect-Box-Docs/README.md

-# Effect-Box-Docs
+# Effect-Box

 ## Introduction
-The Effect Box IV: Gruppe B Edition is a sound effect device that takes a sound input signal, modifies it by applying effects and passes it to sound output.
+Effect-Box is an audio effect device that takes an audio input, modifies it by applying effects and plays the modified audio on a DAC.
-The sound input and sound ouput signals is provided by two 3.5 mm jacks.
+The audio input and output is provided by two 3.5 mm jacks.
-The effects are created using an Xilinx Artix 7 FPGA and programmed using the modern hardware design language Chisel.
+The audio effects are implemented in Chisel and run on a Xilinx Artix 7 FPGA.
-To control the application of the effects and the settings of each effect, an EFM32GG MCU is used.
+To select the desired audio effects and configure these the PCB is equipped with an LCD screen and buttons.
-Each effect with their respective settings is displayed on the SPI display, and can be configured using the buttons below the display.
+These are connected to an EFM32GG MCU which in turn sends control signals to the FPGA to enable and configure the effects as the user specifies in the interface.

+## Effects
+TODO write about chaining

+TODO briefly describe the audio properties (not implementation) of each effect

 ## LCD menu
-The LCD menu displays the available effects applicable to the input sound signal.
-Every effect has one or more settings that can be configured.
-The settings will be different for each effect, but every effect has a "bypass" setting.
-This setting enables/disables the chosen effect.
+The LCD menu displays the available audio effects and their configurable settings.
+The settings will be different for each effect, but every effect has a bypass setting for disabling the effect.
 Several effects can be enabled simultaneously.

-The button group on the bottom left side of the display is the navigation buttons.
-The group consist of four buttons.
-These buttons can be used to navigate through the effects and their respective settings.
+The button group to the left is for navigation, and the buttons to the right increment and decrement the selected setting value.

-The button group on the bottom right side of the display handles incrementing and decrementing setting values.
-The group consists of two buttons.
-When a setting is selected with the navigation buttons, using these buttons will change the value displayed next to each setting.
+When a setting value is changed the MCU with send a corresponding control signal to the FPGA and the display will be updated.